prebid/prebid.github.io/dev-docs/modules/consentManagement.md

 gulp build --modules=consentManagement,bidAdapter1,bidAdapter2
 {% endhighlight %}

-Or you can use the [Prebid.js Download](/download.html) page.
+You can also use the [Prebid.js Download](/download.html) page.

 ## Adapter Integration

 {: .alert.alert-info :}
 Prebid.js adapters don't need to change to support TCF v2.0 if they already support TCF 1.1 -- the consent string is passed through the same bidrequest location.
 The bidder's endpoint, however, will need to change to support TCF v2.0.
 Once the endpoint supports TCF2, you can update the documentation.md file as described below above the table showing the list of TCF2-compliant bidders.

 If you are submitting changes to an adapter to support this approach, please also submit a PR to the [docs repo](https://github.com/prebid/prebid.github.io) to add the `gdpr_supported: true` variable to your respective page in the [bidders directory](https://github.com/prebid/prebid.github.io/tree/master/dev-docs/bidders).  **This will ensure that your adapter's name will automatically appear on the list of adapters supporting GDPR.**